learn-co-curriculum/dsc-mod-3-project-v2-1/README.md

 ![](images/report.JPG)

 These models did not account for class imbalance.
-Using SMOTE, the data was resampled so that each category of pump functionality were equally represented and the models were trained on this transformed data, improving the results of the models as shown in the classification report below:
+Using SMOTE, the data was resampled so that each category of pump functionality were equally represented and the models were trained on this transformed data, improving the results of the models in terms of class bias as shown in the classification report below:

 ![](images/smotereport.JPG)